-Many gardeners enjoy growing vincas as a hobby and to benefit from the beauty of the plant.
+Many gardeners enjoy growing vinca for their beautiful blooms and striking foliage.
 If you are growing your own vincas, it’s important to keep in mind how to properly care for your plant.

 In this article, we’ll be taking a look at how often to water your vincas.
-The answer will vary depending on a bunch of factors.
+The answer will vary depending on a few factors.
 We’ll analyze those factors and how they affect your vinca plant’s watering needs.

 How often to water vinca plants